PsychoCod3r/libcsv/DOC.md

 `csv_field` only needs to be used when initializing a table, and `csv_record` is only used internally by the library.

+libcsv also defines the following additional data types:

+`csv_set` - set type representing a subset of the rows of a table

+`csv_partition` - a binary partition of a table into two subtables

 ---------------------------------------------------------------------------

 ### CSV File Functions: